Road-hog123/Blender-OMSI-Exporter/.github/README.md

 conjunction with:

-I have used the word "connected" not "linked" when talking about connecting nodes - this is because I have rolled my own node tree processing code that supports Node Groups, which result in connections between nodes being formed from multiple links.
+I have used the word "connected" not "linked" when talking about connecting nodes—this is because I have rolled my own node tree processing code that supports Node Groups, which result in connections between nodes being formed from multiple links.
 Connections cannot stop at the boundary of a Node Group, they have to be connected to an interesting node on both ends.
 Reroute Nodes